weavejester/codox/README.md

 :codox {:language :clojurescript}
 ```

-### Inputs
+### Source Files

-By default Codox looks for source files in the `src` subdirectory, but
+By default Codox looks for source files in the `:source-paths` of your
-you can change this by placing the following in your `project.clj`
+project, but you can change this just for Codox by placing the
-file:
+following in your `project.clj` file:

 ```clojure
 :codox {:source-paths ["path/to/source"]}